Distinguished Fellowships and Assistantships

 2. A dissertation outline, indicating how travel is necessary for the student’s doctoral research (max.
 3 pp.);

 3. A determination of financial aid done by Marquette.
 U.S. citizens and permanent residents must complete the FAFSA form for a determination of need.
-Students who receive offers of loans as a result of their FAFSA applications, they are under no obligation to accept them.
+Students who receive offers of loans as a result of their FAFSA applications, are under no obligation to accept them.

 4. Two letters of reference (due at the time of nomination) from the dissertation director and another faculty member familiar with the student’s work (can be from a potential host).